-A complete description of the criteria needed to meet this requirement, as well as the application, are available on page 72 or in the Student Services Office.
+A complete description of the criteria needed to meet this requirement, as well as the application, can be found in the Online Forms section of the parent portal on Skyward

-ADAPTED PHYSICAL EDUCATION
+ADAPTED PHYSICAL EDUCATION 1.0 Cr.

-Prereg: Special Education Department approval and/or doctor's certificate.
+Prereq: Special Education Department approval and/or doctor's certificate.